stringandstickytape/MaxsAiStudio/README.md

 ### 13. Saving and Exporting

 - Conversations are automatically saved.
-- Right-click on a node in the network diagram to save the conversation as a text file.
+- Right-click on a node in the network diagram and select "Save this branch as TXT" to save the conversation as a text file.

 ### 14. Keyboard Shortcuts